Bureau of Medical Services: Hospital system

-As of 1957, the hospital system provided free healthcare to merchant seamen; active and retired Coast Guard personnel, officers of the PHS Commissioned Corps and Coast and Geodetic Survey, and their dependents; members of the general public with leprosy or narcotics addiction; and federal employees with compensable job-related illnesses and injuries.
+As of 1957, the hospital system provided free healthcare to U.S. merchant seamen; active and retired United States Coast Guard personnel, officers of the United States Public Health Service Commissioned Corps and United States Coast and Geodetic Survey Corps, and their dependents; members of the general public with leprosy or narcotics addiction; and federal employees with compensable job-related illnesses and injuries.
 Occupational health programs for federal employees were part of the Division of Hospitals during most of the bureau's existence, but they were split out into a separate division for two brief periods, during 1947–1949, and 1966–1967.

 In 1943, the hospital system had reached its peak of 30 hospitals.
 During 1944–1953, a wave of closings eliminated nine of the ten Marine Hospitals that had not been upgraded since the 1920s, the Savannah hospital being the sole exception.
 In addition, the general hospitals in Louisville, Kirkwood, and Cleveland, and the tuberculosis sanatorium at Fort Stanton were closed, and Freedmen's Hospital was transferred to Howard University.
 As of 1957, the Division of Hospitals operated 13 hospitals, 24 outpatient clinics, plus two neuropsychiatric hospitals and the National Leprosarium, and contracted with 155 other locations.
 In 1965, there were 12 general hospitals and the 3 special hospitals.